lamhq/tech-notes/frontend/nextjs/page-router/2-building-your-application/5-optimizing/6-testing.md

 ## Running for Continuous Integration (CI)

+You can install the `start-server-and-test` package and add it to the `package.json` `scripts` field: `"test": "start-server-and-test start http://localhost:3000 cypress"` to start the Next.js production server in conjunction with Cypress.

 You will have noticed that running Cypress so far has opened an interactive browser which is not ideal for CI environments.
 You can also run Cypress headlessly using the `cypress run` command:

 ```json filename="package.json"